 Why it matters

-- Ian Roberts' arrest raises concerns about immigration status and qualifications of school leaders, highlighting systemic issues in education.
+• Ian Roberts' arrest raises concerns about immigration and educational leadership, highlighting systemic issues in U.S. schools.

 What’s next